fossasia/gci17.fossasia.org/README.md

 - All images must be optimized before uploaded to the repository via commit or Pull Request.
 You may use any image optimizer of your choice.
 - All images must be in `img/students`.
 - The images must be 240 x 240 pixels.
-- If you do not want to include your social media accounts or coordinates , please do not provide empty fields like `facebook:`.
+- If you do not want to include your social media accounts or coordinates, please do not provide empty fields like `facebook:`.
 - Avoid using contractions such as *can't, don't,* etc. If there is no choice (e.g. the name has single quote mark) put double quotes (`"`) around that part.